superbad64/OpenFighter/Goblin/README.md

 ## Building

 Assemble the two top halves, using the rods for alignment and support.
+Put your outbound USB cable in the hole.
 Plastic weld or glue if you feel like it.
 Do the same for the bottom halves.

 Insert all your switches in the square holes; they're friction fit.
 Save the caps for later.